 NOTE: If the material does not exist, it must be created.
 Custom materials can be created following the steps found under Creating a New Material in the Materials article.

 - Application (if the import is associated with an application, it goes to the application, otherwise it is saved to the folio)

 The DIP Source Format type supports importing school-scoped and test-scoped materials.

-- School-Scoped Materials: To import school-scoped materials (including school-specific transcripts), include (and map) school data in the index file that will either create a school record or match onto an existing school record.
+- School-Scoped Materials: To import school-scoped materials (including school-specific transcripts), include (and map) school data (including School Key and School Name) in the index file that will either create a school record or match onto an existing school record.
 That school record will then be used as the record for the school-scoped material.

 - Test-Scoped Materials: To import test-scoped materials, include test score data in the index file that will either create a test score record or update an existing test score record.
 That test score record will then be used as the record for the test-scoped material.

 The article Matching Criteria for System Objects will be a helpful reference for matching on Schools or Tests.

 If school or test score data was not included in the index file, or not enough data was included in the index file to match onto an existing school/test score record or create a new school/test score record, the material will appear in Batch Acquire to allow manual assignment.